multiscale/muscle3/docs/source/devtools.rst

 Tests
 -----

-MUSCLE 3 has a suite of tests, both unit tests (which test small bits of the code one piece at a time) and integration tests (which test whether it all goes together correctly).
+MUSCLE3 has a suite of tests, both unit tests (which test small bits of the code one piece at a time) and integration tests (which test whether it all goes together correctly).
 We run these tests, measure test coverage, and have continuous integration just in case we forget to run the tests manually.